Explore the differences between SOC 2 and HIPAA and how both boost your data security.

 - Restrict access to the virtual and physical servers, software, firewalls, and physical storage to authorized individuals and review the list of users and permissions on a regular basis.

 The example of controls given above would typically be documented in a SOC report.
 In this case, AWS will have a SOC 2 report.
+The organization should be reviewing this report primarily for two reasons:

 - Understanding the control design and operating effectiveness of the controls ensures that organizations can rely on them in providing their services to their user entities.